 Used a mascara or lash serum to help your lashes grow and layer a clear mascara on top.
 It seals it in and creates definition without being too heavy.

 Is Natural More Beautiful in Older Women?

 Personally, I work on making my over-50 skin the best it can be and try to prevent signs of aging for as long as I can.

 I seldom use makeup and mineral powders, but I do keep some around.
 I want to try some of the tinted moisturizers I hear so much about.
 The BB and CC Creams have so many anti-aging properties that correct tone and color with added sunscreen!
+I personally have fallen in love with CC cream, and now I'm getting more into a makeup ritual that is quick, easy, and looks good!
 Is this the makeup of the future?
-But basically, my days are not spent with people I want to impress, and I am happy with my natural face.
+In any case, my days are not spent with people I want to impress, and I am happy with my natural face.

 Can a girl ever leave makeup entirely behind?
 Probably not, but as we get older, we should use it with caution.

 Mistakes That Make Us Look 10 Years Older!